discreetlogcontracts/dlcspecs/oracle-uri-proposal.md

 ### `digits(n_digits,least_significant_digit)`

 A positive number decomposed into its decimal digits.
-Each decimal digit is an [Event Fragment](#Event Fragments) i.e. the oracle will release a signature for each digit.
+Each decimal digit is an event fragment i.e. the oracle will release a signature for each digit.

 It has two parameters: